The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/dashboard_data.md

 ### ONIX-FTP feed from publishers
 [ONIX](https://www.editeur.org/83/Overview/) is a standard that book publishers use to share information about the books that they have published.
 BAD project dashboard partners that have ONIX feeds are given credentials and access to their own upload folder on the Mellon SFTP server.
 The BAD project dashboard partner uploads their ONIX feed to their upload folder on a weekly, fortnightly or monthly basis.
 The Book Usage Data Workflows ONIX telescope downloads, transforms (with the ONIX parser Java command line tool) and then loads the ONIX data into BigQuery for further processing.

-## Private data sources - no additional permission required
+## Private access data sources - no additional access permission required
-The following private data sources do not require additional permission from the Dashboard partner for the Dashboard to access data.
+The following private access data sources are already available to the Dashboard through existing arrangements.
+They do not require additional access permissions to be granted from the Dashboard partners for the Dashboard to access data if partners want them to be included on their dashboard/s.

 ### IRUS Fulcrum
 IRUS provides COUNTER standard access reports for eBooks hosted on the Fulcrum platform.
 [Fulcrum](https://www.press.umich.edu/librarians) is a “community-developed, open source platform for digital scholarship” which provides “users the ability to read books with associated digital enhancements, such as: 3-D models, embedded audio, video, and databases; zoomable online images, and interactive media”.